AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

   - https://github.com/undavide
 ---

-# Creating a Stats add-on with the Adobe Express Communication API
+# Creating a Document Stats add-on with the Adobe Express Communication API

 In this tutorial, we'll build an Adobe Express add-on that gathers statistics on the active document using the Communication API.